ciscoheat/superforms-web/src/routes/get-started/+page.md

 }) satisfies PageServerLoad;
 ```

 The Superform server API is called `superValidate`.
 Its first parameter is the data that should be sent to the form.
-It can come from `FormData` in a POST request, from a database (using route parameters in the load function), or be empty.
+It can come from:

+- `FormData` in a POST request
+- From a database call in the load function, so the form will be populated directly (very useful for backend interfaces)
-If empty, any required fields will be filled with default values based on the schema. `z.string()` results in an empty string, for example.
+- Or it can be empty, in which case it will be filled with default values based on the schema. `z.string()` results in an empty string, for example.

-In our case, the form should be empty as default, so we can use the `RequestEvent`, which then looks for `FormData`, but as this is a `GET` request, it won't find any and will return the default values for the schema.
+In our case, the form should be initially empty, so we can use the `RequestEvent`, which then looks for `FormData`, but as the load function is a `GET` request, it won't find any and will return the default values for the schema.

-Also note that in the end of the load function we return `{ form }`.
+Note that at the end of the load function we return `{ form }`.
 As a rule, you should always return the validation object to the client in this manner.

 ### Displaying the form

-Now when we have sent the validation data to the client, we will use it with the client part of the API:
+Now when we have sent the validation data to the client, we will retrieve it with the client part of the API:

 **src/routes/+page.svelte**